MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/monitor-off-azure-vm-with-scom-managed-instance.md

 - Azure and Arc-enabled VMs
 - On-premises agents that have Line of sight connectivity to Azure
-- On-permises agents with no Line of sight connectivity (must use managed Gateway) to Azure
+- On-premises agents with no Line of sight connectivity (must use managed Gateway) to Azure

 ## Prerequisites